Macbucheron1/MyNixOs/README.md

-# 🐧 NixOS Flake Configuration – Acer-Aspire
+# 🐧 NixOS Flake Configuration – mac-nixos

 This repository contains my personal and minimalist NixOS configuration, managed with Flakes and Home Manager.
 It's designed to be modular, versioned, and reproducible — ideal for development, pentesting, and customization.